gecko385/XML-Scraper/README.md

   },
 ```
 It may not be the slickest Perl, but it gets the job done.
 You never really need to see the Perl,
 unless the parse is not quite getting the data how you want it.

+## Perl Output

-Here is the extracted data in Perl
+Here is the extracted data in Perl, coutersy of `Data::Dumper::Concise` .
-Datat::Dumper::Concise format.

 ```Perl
 {